Estimating Plant Available Soil Water (SWApp)

 SoilWaterApp V3 was released to the App Stores on 10th November 2016.

 - weather data from a nearby Bureau of Meteorology (BoM) sourced from the Silo (https://www.longpaddock.qld.gov.au/silo/);

-- rainfall data from a local rain gauge (manual entry);
+- a local gauge (manual entry);

 - a soil description best suited to your paddock; and